filecoin-project/starling/README.md

 # Starling

-A command-line interface for simplified, coordinated, decentralized storage on the Filecoin network.
-This is a work in progress – MVP ships October 5th, and this code is not production-ready.
-Use at your own risk.
+A CLI for simplified, coordinated, decentralized storage on the Filecoin network.

 ```
       .. .